deep-rnd/restful-http/_posts/2020-06-28-introducing-rest.md

 title: Introducing RESTful HTTP
 ---

+REST is acronym for REpresentational State Transfer.
+It is architectural style for distributed hypermedia systems and was first presented by Roy Fielding in 2000 in his famous [dissertation](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm).

 BlackDoc is a two-column [Jekyll](http://jekyllrb.com) theme that's ideal for websites that require a master-detail layout for viewing of content.
 It's based on [Poole](http://getpoole.com), the Jekyll butler, and the [Hyde](http://hyde.getpoole.com) theme.

 I needed a two-column layout with a scrolling sidebar to publish my [code cheatsheets](http://karloespiritu.com/cheatsheets), and found the [Hyde](http://hyde.getpoole.com) Jekyll theme to be a good starting theme.
 To complement the color scheme of my main [website](http://karloespiritu.com), I customised the theme to make it look great in black background and changed the sidebar to display scrolling content.
 I created this theme because I can't seem to find any good Jekyll theme with a master-detail layout.
 Hopefully, someone will find this useful as well in their own projects.